How does Delaware termination law and at-will exceptions actually work?

 What a Delaware termination through Teamed looks like operationally:

-Behind the platform sits a named country specialist for the United States and an in-house Delaware employment specialist who knows the final-pay rule, the liquidated-damages mechanic, the doctrine line through Mann, Merrill, Pressman, Schuster, and Lord, the DDEA filing window, the four-employee threshold, the whistleblower statute, and the 2024 criminal-wage-theft layer.
-Contractor onboarding, EOR payroll, and entity graduation live on one platform.
+Behind the platform sit real HR and legal experts, including a US employment specialist and a Delaware employment-law specialist, who know the final-pay rule, the liquidated-damages mechanic, the doctrine line through Mann, Merrill, Pressman, Schuster, and Lord, the DDEA filing window, the four-employee threshold, the whistleblower statute, and the 2024 criminal-wage-theft layer.
+Contractor onboarding, EOR payroll, and a path to your own entity when the model no longer fits all live on one platform.
 A Delaware contractor who converts to W-2 employment keeps their record.
 That same employee can later move from EOR to your own Delaware-registered entity without changing systems.

 Delaware is the state where the corporate-incorporation reputation does most of the misdirection work.
 Multi-state founders assume their Delaware-incorporated parent puts the workforce under Delaware termination law.
 It does not.
 The law catches only the Delaware-working employee.
 When it does catch them, the trap is unusual: Pressman recognised the implied covenant of good faith and fair dealing in every Delaware employment contract, narrowly construed across four categories.
 The fourth, falsification of records to create fictitious grounds for termination, is the one that converts almost every weak-documentation termination into a viable suit.
 Layer on the four-employee discrimination threshold, the 300-day filing clock, the 2024 wage-theft criminal exposure above $1,500, and a whistleblower statute reaching independent contractors, and the state quietly punches above its weight on employee-side litigation.